 Kabira Bay, Ishigaki

-Not all the beauties of Japan are to be found above ground, as you will discover on a glass-bottom boat tour of tropical Kabira Bay, fringed with white sand.
+Not all the beauties of the country are to be found above ground, as you will discover on a glass-bottom boat tour of tropical Kabira Bay, home to some of the best beaches in Japan.
 The coral reefs and dazzling marine life here can only be experienced from these boats as swimming is not permitted.